maheshbabugorantla/Udacity-AIND/8_Intro_to_Game_Playing/notes.md

     - O(bm) (Depth-First Exploration)

   #### Is Minimax Good Enough?

+    Branching Factor: It is the no. of child nodes at each node (outdegree nodes)

   - Chess:
     - branching factor b = 35
     - game length m = 100